 Biggest Don’t Number 2: Not being truthful with each other

 There is no point in running the business as one pack if you fail to be transparent to one another.
 Since you are now like a family, you must be open to one another with everything that you want and do.
 Never make under-the-table deals, gossips, or backbiting because these can ruin your relationship and friendship.
 Lies do not have a place in a successful enterprise, so make sure that you stay true to yourself and your group.

 Biggest Don’t Number 3: Not knowing your roles

 Since you are running the business with partners, know your roles well.
-Do not think that just because you are a part-owner, you can meddle with marketing all the time when you are assigned with accounting.
-You can visit TempCFO.com to entrust your financial tasks, if need be.
+Do not think that just because you are a part-owner, you can meddle with marketing all the time when you are assigned to accounting.
+You can visit TempCFO.com to entrust your financial tasks if need be.
 You must trust your partner as much as he/she trusts in you.
 And always trust in the abilities of your partners.